iremkapucuoglu/p4b-website/content/en/posts/2021-04-02-walkability-index.md

 ---
 author: haxhiu
 categories: []
-date: 2021-03-30T22:00:00Z
+date: 2021-03-30T22:00:00.000+00:00
-description: ""
+description: ''
+image: ''
+summary: We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability index and an algorithm to calculate potential pedestrian flows.
+WALKIE will be implemented in GOAT as we aim to evolve GOAT into a suitable and comprehensive planning tool for walking analysis.
+Right now, we are in the innovation phase and develop new features with our pilot city, Freiburg.
+thumbnail: ''
+title: 'Hackathon: Development of a Walkability Index'
+translationKey: ''
 draft: true
-image: "/images/hackathon_banner.jpg"
-summary: "We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability index and an algorithm to calculate potential pedestrian flows.
-WALKIE will be implemented in GOAT as we aim to evolve GOAT into a suitable and comprehensive planning tool for walking analysis.
-Right now, we are in the innovation phase and develop new features with our pilot city, Freiburg."
-thumbnail: "/images/hackathon_banner.jpg"
-title: "Hackathon: Development of a Walkability Index"
-translationKey: ""

 ---
 ## MobiData BW Hackathon